Explore the categories below to learn more about being emergency prepared at uvu

 Water Leak

-1. Use caution and stay clear if the water could come in contact with electrically energized equipment such as lights, wall outlets, floor outlets, machinery, etc.
+1. Use caution and stay clear if the water could encounter electrically energized equipment such as lights, wall outlets, floor outlets, machinery, etc.

-2. IF YOU CAN DO SO SAFELY, turn off any lighting or equipment that may come in contact with the water to help prevent additional damage or electrical hazard.
+2. If you can do so safely, turn off any lighting or equipment that may encounter the water to help prevent additional damage or an electrical hazard.

-4. Also note location of the building, room, area or outdoors, grounds, etc.
+4. Also note the location of the building, room, outdoors, grounds, etc.

 Preparedness hunt